heigvd-software-engineering/grpc-examples/kubernetes/README.md

 > This command can take some time.

-- Create the service and deployment with the configurations files
+- Create the service and deployment with the configurations files.

 ```sh
 kubectl apply -f java-server.service.yml -f java-server.deployment.yml
 ```

-> Your service will already be expose because you have a tunnel open
+> Your service will already be expose because you have a tunnel open.

 You can now get the service informations and see the external IP and port to access it.